henrikchan-ops/neurosignallab/notes/eeg_basics.md

 Events are numerical timing markers used to represent when experimental conditions occur.
 They tell the analysis code where in the continuous EEG recording a condition starts.
 The resulting event_id dictionary can then be used to create epochs from the raw data.[^mne-annotations]

-Basically, annotations and events are the same things; just that events can be used inside of Python (just like how the EDF loads into raw data)
+Annotations and events are the related, but events can be used inside of Python (just like how the EDF files load into raw data)

 In this project, annotations such as `T0`, `T1`, and `T2` will be converted into events before creating motor-imagery epochs.